HairyPotato69/Data-Structure-and-Algorithm/Data Structures/Linked List/Notes/Chapter 2 - Linked List.md

-# Linked List definition
+# Linked List NOTE
 Linked list allows values to be connected to one another without being contiguous - values can exist in different location in the memory grid.

 ![Memory grid](../Diagram/Normal%20linked%20list/Memory%20grid.png)

-Generally, linked list are presented as such, \
+Generally, linked list are presented as such,

 ![Linked List](../Diagram/Normal%20linked%20list/Linked%20list.png)

 A linked list will have a head pointer that points to the first value in the linked list.
 A tail pointer that points to the final value in the linked list *may* be included.

 ## Creation

 The elements in a linked list is referred to as **Nodes**.

 ```cpp